 Sandrini Sol 1 Solar Park

-RCEA completed a 15-year power purchase agreement on May 5, 2020 with EDP Renewables North America (EDPR) for the 100 MW Sandrini Sol 1 Solar Park in Kern County, California.
-The project is expected to be operational in mid-2023, with construction starting in fall 2022.
+RCEA signed a 15-year power purchase agreement in May 2020 with EDP Renewables North America (EDPR) for the 100 MW Sandrini Sol 1 Solar Park in Kern County, California.
+The project is under construction and is expected to be operational late 2023 to early 2024.

 Under the power purchase agreement, RCEA will receive approximately 300,000 MWh of renewable electricity per year.
 This will initially meet approximately 45% of RCEA’s current load.

-EDPR’s project was selected for a power purchase agreement based on their response to RCEA’s February 2019 request for proposals for long-term renewable energy contracts.
-This facility will be an eligible facility under California’s Renewable Portfolio Standard.
+EDPR’s project was selected for a power purchase agreement based on their response to RCEA’s 2019 solicitation for long-term renewable energy contracts.
+This facility will be eligible under California’s Renewable Portfolio Standard.
 Download the Sandrini Sol 1 Solar Park press release (DOCX) to read more.

 Onshore Wind Energy